Airfast Indonesia

 PT.
 Airfast Indonesia is an air carrier based in Tangerang, Indonesia in Greater Jakarta.
 It specialises in contract operations, aviation management services and charter passenger and cargo services to the oil, mining and construction industries in Indonesia and other countries in the area.
 It is also involved in aerial mapping, survey flights, heli-logging and medical evacuation services.
-Its main base is Soekarno-Hatta International Airport, Jakarta.
+Its main base is Soekarno–Hatta International Airport, Jakarta.
 Airfast Indonesia is listed in Category 1 by Indonesian Civil Aviation Authority for airline safety quality.
 In 2009 Airfast Indonesia was one of five airlines taken off a blacklist of airlines not allowed in European airspace due to safety concerns.

 History

 The airline was established and started operations in 1971.
-It was established to provide helicopters and fixed-wing aircraft to the oil exploration industry in Indonesia, initially as an Australian-Indonesian joint venture, but evolved into a fully Indonesian-owned and operated company in 1982 when it acquired Zamrud Aviation Corp.
+It was established to provide helicopters and fixed-wing aircraft to the oil exploration industry in Indonesia, initially as an Australian-Indonesian joint venture, but evolved into a fully Indonesian-owned and operated company in 1982 when it acquired Zamrud Aviation Corporation.
 It was owned by Frank Reuneker (53%) and other shareholders (47%).